kean/articles/2020-01-16-swiftui-data-flow.markdown

 >
 >You can get a binding from a state with the `binding` property, or by using the `$` prefix operator.

-One of the common scenarios for using [`@State`]((https://developer.apple.com/documentation/swiftui/state)) is presenting some temporary screens like alerts.
+Here is one of the scenarios where `@State` can be useful.
+Let's say you want to present a temporary screen, such as an alert.
 SwiftUI wants you to do this declaratively.
+You need to declare a boolean property that determines whether the alert is presented or not. `@State` is a perfect tool for this.

 ```swift
 struct ContentView: View {